Texas fires Chris Beard amid felony domestic violence charge

 ”Chris did not strangle me, and I told that to law enforcement that evening,” Trew said in her statement. ”Chris has stated that he was acting in self-defense, and I do not refute that.
 I do not believe Chris was trying to intentionally harm me in any way.”

-Trew’s statement did not address why she made the emergency call or other details in the police report, such as bite marks and abrasions on her face and telling officers that she couldn’t breathe for about five seconds.
+Trew’s statement did not address why she made the emergency call or other details in the police report, such as bite marks on her arm and abrasions on her face, and telling officers that she couldn’t breathe for about five seconds.

 ”Coach Beard has not done anything to violate any provision of his contract with the University of Texas,” Minton wrote, adding he expects the charges to be dropped.